-A facetectomy partially removes one or both of the facet joints on a set of vertebrae in the spine.
+A facetectomy surgery, which is sometimes referred to as a partial inferior facetectomy, or a total facetectomy, partially removes one or both of the facet joints on a set of vertebrae in the spine.

 Facet joints, which are found in between the vertebrae and discs of the spine, give us the ability to bend, twist, and stand up.
 With age, wear and tear, or sudden trauma, these joints can become worn and rub against or pinch spinal nerves.
 This causes pain, numbness, and other symptoms.
 Patients with other spinal conditions such as degenerative disc disease and spondylosis are usually at high risk for also developing facet joint syndrome.

-Continue reading below to learn more about facetectomy, or click on one of these links to go directly to the information that interests you.
+Continue reading below to learn more about cervical facetectomy surgery, or click on one of these links to go directly to the information that interests you.

 Facetectomy surgery can be performed to relieve pain, numbness, tingling, and other symptoms caused by a variety of conditions, including: